Code-Platoon-Curriculum/docker-compose-app/README.md

 19. Run `docker ps` to confirm your containers are up and running!!

-You can use `stop-compse-prod.sh` to stop all the containers, or docker/docker compose to stop individual containers as neeed.
+You can use `stop-compose-prod.sh` to stop all the containers, or docker/docker compose to stop individual containers as neeed.